pecker-io/karate-grpc/README.md

 Uses jedis-mock so you don't even need to install Redis.

-<i>Note: while the redis test implementation is thread-safe, it uses single-threaded execution so test performance may be degraded for high concurrency.</i>
+<i>Note: while the redis test implementation is thread-safe, Redis uses single-threaded execution so test performance may be degraded for high concurrency.</i>

  [example](karate-grpc-demo/src/test/java/demo/helloworld/helloworld-new.feature):